1989 US Open – Men's singles

 Boris Becker defeated Ivan Lendl in the final, 7–6(7–2), 1–6, 6–3, 7–6(7–4) to win the men's singles tennis title at the 1989 US Open.
-Becker saved a match point en route to the title, against Derrick Rostagno in the second round.
-This was Lendl's eighth consecutive singles final appearance at the US Open; he became the first man in the Open Era to finish runner-up five times at the same major.
+It was his first US Open title and fourth major title overall.
+Becker saved a match point en route to the title, against Derrick Rostagno in the second round by way of a lucky net cord.
+This was Lendl's eighth consecutive singles final at the US Open; he was the first man in the Open Era to finish runner-up five times at the same major.

-Mats Wilander was the defending champion, but lost in the second round to 18-year-old and future world No. 1 Pete Sampras.
+Mats Wilander was the defending champion, but lost in the second round to Pete Sampras; Sampras would win the title the following year.

 Seeds

 The seeded players are listed below.
 Boris Becker is the champion; others show the round in which they were eliminated.